Latest World Cup 2022 Odds: Who are the favourites to win the World Cup in Qatar?

-World Cup Qatar 2022 Latest Odds: Who are the favourites, England odds to win the World Cup
+World Cup Qatar 2022 Latest: Odds Japan, Croatia, England to win the World Cup odds

 Here are the latest odds for the Qatar World Cup 2022 as the knockout stages get underway.

-So far, it has been a tournament of shocks, with Argentina, Germany, Spain and even Brazil having shock defeats in the group stages.

-However, as we reach the knockout stages, which teams are emerging as the favourites?
+With the last eight of the competition on the horizon which nations are emerging as the World Cup 2022 favourites?

-Unbelievably, we are more than half way through the tournament and with a number of teams already confirming their place in the round of 16, while the big names of previous winners such as Germany and Belgium are out.
+Unbelievably, we are more than half way through the tournament and with a number of teams already confirming their place in the quarter finals, while the big names of previous winners such as Germany and Belgium are out.

 However, the debate that will rage throughout the tournament is – who will be the nation lifting the trophy aloft come December 18?